-PREMIUM's Actuarial Function covers all aspects of the business with regard to insurance risks.
+PREMIUM's Actuarial Function covers all aspects of the business regarding insurance risks.
 This encompasses:

 - Underwriting

 - Reinsurance

 - Other risk mitigations

 - Reserving

 - Capital

 - Data

 The Internal Actuarial function has been delegated to Mojmir Vedej, a Director and highly experienced insurance industry professional.